ricvolpi/certified-distributional-robustness/README.md

 # UNOFFICIAL code for the paper [Certifiable Distributional Robustness with Principled Adversarial Training](https://openreview.net/forum?id=Hk6kPgZA-)

 UNOFFICIAL implementation of the work submitted to ICLR 2018.
-Work in progress, not sure of the correctness of the implementation at present.
+Work in progress, not completely sure of the correctness of the implementation at present.

 ## Overview